 Why it matters?

-- Decision-making slows down.
+- Decision-making slows down

-- Ownership becomes concentrated.
+- Ownership becomes concentrated

-- High-potential talent remains underutilised.
+- High-potential talent remains underutilised

-- Engagement declines before attrition becomes visible.
+- Engagement declines before attrition becomes visible

 This is not only a cultural issue.
 It directly affects performance, scalability, and business outcomes.
+The cost of not addressing it sits quietly inside your organisation, compounding each month it goes unresolved.

 Where the gap sits?

 The gap is rarely in intent.
 Most leaders want to make fair decisions and build strong teams.
 The challenge lies in consistency, especially under pressure or ambiguity, where decisions are often shaped by habit rather than structure.
+When that happens, the people around those leaders adjust.
+They contribute less.
+They wait.
+And the organisation loses access to capability it is already paying for.

 How EQUAIS works?